RECOVER FASTER, STRONGER, BETTER.

 Shoulder or Chest day?
 Try some rotator cuff exercises using light resistance bands; always incorporate a few preliminary light sets into your weight training, before you hit your more strenuous working sets.

-If you find yourself uncomfortably sore from a previous training session doing another workout could be beneficial.
+If you find yourself uncomfortably sore from a previous training session doing another light workout could be beneficial.
 Get the blood flowing, loosen the muscles up and encourage the body to condition itself.
 Under these circumstances you’d want to decrease the intensity and weight.

 BCAA AND GLUTAMINE